fragaria/karmen/docs/source/configuration.rst

     access."
     ``KARMEN_PORT``, 80, "Port on which Karmen listens.
 This is useful if you are running Karmen in an environment shared with other services."
-    ``FLASKR_SETTINGS``, ../config.local.cfg, "Path to the backend configuration file.
-If you change this, there is a big chance that you have to mount that file as a volume into the containers."
     ``KARMEN_BACKEND_HOST``, 127.0.0.1, "Host on which the backend API server listens."
     ``KARMEN_BACKEND_PORT``, 9764, "Port on which the backend API server listens."
     ``KARMEN_BACKEND_SENTRY_DSN``, None, "`Sentry <https://sentry.io/>`_ DSN to which the backend will log errors.